Church of England Funerals

 I can inter ashes of those who lived outside the parish, however and will normally be happy to do so.
 There are more details available here about burial at Seal (also available as a leaflet in church).

 I am very happy to arrange the service according to the wishes of the family as far as possible, but please wait until I have met you to make firm arrangements, as there may be limitations of which you are unaware.
 For example, the choir won’t be available on weekdays, and organists may not have a piece of music you want in their repertoire.
-There is a strict time limit for services at the crematorium of 25 minutes which we cannot exceed.
+There is a strict time limit for services at the crematorium of 35 minutes which we cannot exceed (The time slot is usually 45 minutes, but we need to allow time at the beginning and end to get the congregation in and out)

 Burials (including those of ashes) can be marked with a stone, but there are rules concerning the type of memorial and how it is cared for which must be adhered to.
 These can be found in the church porch, or at this weblink.
 Please ask the priest for more details if you would like to discuss this.
 It is important that you understand these restrictions BEFORE the burial takes place.